DorielRivalet/quartz/content/notes/open-source-society-university/overview.md

 [i could show why 1+1=2 but showing hundreds of pages for it is not needed for the general overview i'm aiming for](https://en.wikipedia.org/wiki/Principia_Mathematica)

-our hand is an object and we iterated through the elements of the object which in this case are our fingers. the act of counting is the iteration.
+our hand is an array and we iterated through the elements of the array which in this case are our fingers. the act of counting is the iteration.

 $$
 \begin{bmatrix}